1

 Additional Required Qualifications:

-Minimum 1-2 current years of ACH Pediatric Critical Care nursing experience.
-May consider applicants with 2 years current ACH Pediatric experience or 2 years adult ICU/ER experience.
+Successful completion of PICU orientation, including 80% pass on comprehensive exam and 90% pass on medication exam.
+Stollery Pediatric Critical Care nursing experience.
+May consider applicants with: 2 years current Stollery Pediatric experience or 2 years adult ICU/ER experience.
+Current is within previous 5 years.
 To ensure your skills and qualifications are considered, please attach a resume and cover letter with your application.
-Must currently be employed as an RN in an acute care setting.

 Preferred Qualifications:

-Preference will be given to candidates that have pediatric Critical experience.
+Preference will be given to candidates that have pediatric Critical Care experience.
 PICU/NICU nursing experience within the last 5 years.
 PALS Certification.
 Advanced critical care nursing certifications - ENPC/ACLS/TNCC.
 Canadian Nurses Association CNCCP(C) Pediatric ICU Certification.
 American Association of Critical-Care Nurses (AACCN) Certification.
 Participation in working groups/committees or quality improvement initiatives.
-Previous experience with Connect Care.